BKnight760/NIFutureTech/k3s_install.md

 SystemLink provides a [starter helm chart](https://dev.azure.com/ni/DevCentral/_git/Skyline?path=/HelmStarterScaffold) that you can use to create one of your own.

+You can create a starter helm chart by using the instructions on the [wiki](https://dev.azure.com/ni/DevCentral/_git/Skyline?path=/docs/staging/Helm-deployment-of-SystemLink.md&_a=preview&anchor=creating-a-helm-chart-for-a-systemlink-component), `under the "Creating a helm chart for a SystemLink component section`.

 Try creating a helm chart and using it to deploy your application to k3s instead.
 The helm templates are ***very*** similar to the raw kubernetes manifest files.

 # Troubleshooting